leoadberg/EECS106A_Project/docs/README.md

 # Introduction

-The continued growth in collaborative efforts between humans and robots has a multitude of applications ranging from domestic household tasks such as lifting furniture to building habitats on other planets.
-As a result, the field of human-robot collaboration and interaction has become increasingly relevant in both industry and research.
-Our project, RAWB, wishes to delve deeper into the field of responsive collaboration, where feedback between both parties is exchanged in real time.
+The continued growth in collaborative efforts between humans and robots has a multitude of applications ranging from domestic household tasks to serious industrial challenges.
+These tasks are currently performed by two or more humans, as it is generally not safe to enter the reachable workspace of a multi-ton industrial robot.
+For example, common human-human collaboration tasks might include two humans trying to move a heavy object (say, a <a href="https://en.wikipedia.org/wiki/Moving_sofa_problem">sofa</a> or table) together in a cluttered environment, or several technicians working together to place a large panel precisely onto a car on the assembly line.

+When it comes to designing robots to substitute for one of the humans in these tasks, the challenges are many-fold.
+While humans have a whole suite of force feedback sensors, many degrees of freedom, a vision system, and the ability to communicate over speech, these features are all signficantly more difficult to implement on robots, let alone integrate into one package.
+That being said, robots that collaborate with humans (also known as cobots) offer the ability to go beyond what two humans would be able to do; cobots can move quickly, precisely, and, most importantly, safely bear far greater loads than humans can.
+As such, human-robot interaction (HRI) continues to be a exciting and promising field of research.

+Our project, RAWB, aims to delve specifically into the sub-field of responsive collaboration, where feedback between both parties is exchanged in real time.
 Specifically, our primary objective is to be able to comfortably balance a static object in a tray suspended on one end by a human and on the other by a robotic arm in 3 degrees of freedom (DOF).
+Interaction with the robot should be natural and predictable, just as if another human were on the other end.

 <br/>